A Study of Lazertinib as Monotherapy or in Combination With Amivantamab in Participants With Advanced Non-small Cell Lung Cancer

 - For the Phase 1b Lazertinib, Amivantamab and Platinum-doublet Chemotherapy (LACP) combination cohort: histologically or cytologically confirmed advanced or metastatic EGFR-mutated NSCLC who have progressed on or after an EGFR-TKI as the most recent line of treatment with a maximum of 3 prior lines of therapy in the metastatic setting allowed

-- For all expansion cohorts, the EGFR mutation must have been previously histologically or cytologically characterized, as performed by a CLIA-certified (US sites) or an accredited (outside of US) local laboratory, with a copy of the mutation analysis being submitted during screening (Phase 1b expansion Cohort B, C and D)
+- For all expansion cohorts, the EGFR mutation must have been previously histologically or cytologically characterized, as performed by a CLIA-certified (US sites) or an accredited (outside of US) local laboratory, with a copy of the mutation analysis being submitted during screening (Phase 1b expansion Cohort B, C, D, E, and F)

 - Expansion Cohort A: Participant must have advanced or metastatic EGFR-mutated non-small cell lung cancer (NSCLC) that has progressed on prior treatment with osimertinib in the first or second line, followed by progression on a platinum-based chemotherapy regimen as the last line of therapy prior to study enrollment.
 Prior use of first or second generation EGFR tyrosine kinase inhibitor (TKI) is allowed if administered prior to osimertinib